 I bake in a covered casserole dish or dutch over.
 Tip over from colander and towel into the lined pot. {I line with parchment paper} Score the top of the loaf in a design.
 This will allow the loaf to grow and expand as it cooks.
 Score lines should be at least 1/2″ deep.

 Bake at 450.
-20 min covered, 30 min uncovered and 10 more min with parchment directly on oven rack.
+25 min covered, 20/25 min uncovered.
 Check internal temperature.. it should be 190 degrees and the outside should be crusty.
+More moisture will make it crusty.
+I recently began adding 2 ice cubes to my Dutch oven under the parchment and its so much better.
 YUM!

 Now its time to eat!!
 The best part of simple sourdough making.
 Serve with soup, butter, or just plain for the most amazing bread ever.
 My family loves the loaves fresh from the oven.